crawl3r/brrrrrmap/README.md

 A wrapper for nmap to pass multiple hosts in and receive the output + the identified low hanging fruit.
 In theory, it should help give you some next steps and easy reportable items.

+Nmap is slow.
+Hopefully this helps speed up the process for a range of hosts.

 Currently:
 - takes a list of hosts from stdin and performs a quick initial scan
 - reacts to initial and follows up a secondary full port range scan